 What is it?

 It seems the tide has turned in the microphone world.
-Once the poor cousin of the proper studio mic, USB mics have opened up entirely new markets for brands to go after.
+Once the poor cousin of the proper studio mic, USB microphones have opened up entirely new markets for brands to go after.
 In recent years we’ve seen Shure, Rode, Audio-Technica and more join the USB party with a range of microphones all delivering on the basic USP of USB; simplicity.
 Streamers, podcasters, vloggers and plenty of others who perhaps aren’t as interested in frequency ranges and pickup patterns as traditional studio users can now benefit from simple, easy improvements to their audio quality.
 But one name is responsible for some of the best budget USB microphones around, and is perhaps better known than others in this world - Blue Microphones.
 Which brings us to the Blue Microphones Snowball.